NLincoln/fragmentum/README.md

 > A Query Builder for dynamic PostgreSQL queries (MySQL support planned too)

-> :warning: Do not use this in production.

 Fragmentum allows you to create SQL queries dynamically based off of an array of conditions with ease.

 ```js